| IMPORTANT WARNING

 HOW should this medicine be used?

 Enoxaparin comes as an injection in a syringe to be injected just under the skin (subcutaneously) but not into your muscle.
 It is usually given twice a day.
-You will probably begin using the drug while you are in the hospital and then use it for a total of 10–14 days.
+You will probably begin using the drug while you are in the hospital and then use it for a total of 10 to 14 days.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use enoxaparin exactly as directed.
 Do not inject more or less of it or inject it more often than prescribed by your doctor.

 Continue to use enoxaparin even if you feel well.
 Do not stop taking enoxaparin without talking to your doctor.